 A Marriage Meeting is where your potential partner and yourself, plus two additional people get together in order to learn about each other.
 The questions in this guide will be how you learn about each other without missing anything important.
 Just as a pilot has a checklist before takeoff you have a checklist before getting married.
 You don’t have to understand how it works, just have faith that it does and should you prevail and still marry this person opposite you then I can promise you that you will have a very high chance of a successful & content marriage.

 What’s the Purpose of a marriage meeting?

 Most relationships fail gradually.
-Over time, you learn new things about your partner, some of which are not to your liking and thus negativity and regret starts to build up, eventually leading to the failure of that relationship.
+Over time, you learn new things about your partner, some of which are not to your liking and thus negativity and regret start to build up, eventually leading to the failure of that relationship.

 Marriage meetings allow you to get all the skeletons/demons out of the closet before any commitment is made.